brown-ccv/how-to-pr/README.md

 - In the GitHub Desktop App (the second easiest option)
 - Using the Git command line tool (the most flexible option)

+For all of the methods, you should follow these rules of branch naming:
+- `use-lower-case-with-dashes-separating-the-words`
+- Choose a descriptive name, like `34-feat-update-history-section-formatting` or `42-fix-broken-links-in-introduction` to help others navigate the branches.
+ > ⚠️ Projects involving a few people might have tens of concurrent branches.
+Non-descriptive names like `test-branch1` or `final-update`, `final-update-2` make the task of remembering which branch is which overwhelming or impossible.

 #### On the GitHub issue page
 Click "Create a branch" on the issue page.
 <img width="1110" alt="Screen Shot 2022-10-05 at 15 46 03" src="https://user-images.githubusercontent.com/2803227/194149229-899e9a1c-a97d-47f4-adbc-a12dbd47d670.png">